Angular2Guy/AngularAndSpring/README.md

 ## Data Import and Preparation

 The application has two scheduled jobs.
 The first is the ScheduledTask class.
 It reads the rates of the crypto currencies once a minute with different initial delays.
 That job provides one mongodb collection per exchange.
 The collections can have different documents with currency pairs like Usd to BitCoin or Eur to Ether or one document with all currency pairs, depends on what the exchanges provide.
 These collections provide the data for the current day chart and the current quote.
 To display the 7 day, 30 day, 90 day charts, hourly or daily quotes are required.
 Once a day the PrepareData class runs jobs to calculate the hourly and daily quotes.
 The jobs run between 0 and 4 o’clock.
 If no values are available the for the timeframe(hour, day) a value of zero is shown.
 For the 7 day chart the hourly data is used and for the 30 and 90 day charts the daily data is used.
 The Schedulers class provides a an elastic bounded scheduler with enough threads for each client(connection issues) of the ScheduledTask class for the quote imports.
-The aggregation jobs are run asynchronous(as @Async method) on application startup(@EventListener(ApplicationReadyEvent.class)) and the scheduled runs (@Scheduled(cron=...)) to do the calculation outside of the reactor event loop.
+The aggregation jobs are run asynchronous(as @Async method) on application startup(@EventListener(ApplicationReadyEvent.class)) and the scheduled runs (@Scheduled(cron=...)) to do the calculation outside of the default thread pool.
 The aggregation jobs are started only once(@SchedulerLock) in intervals with @Scheduled to separate them and to reduce the database load.

 ## Minikube setup

 The application can now be run in a Minikube cluster with a Helm chart.
 The setup has a persistent volume to store the files of mongodb.
 A setup of mongodb with the volume and a setup for the application.
 It can be found in the minikube directory as a Helm chart.
 It uses the resource limit support of Jdk 16+ to limit memory.
 Kubernetes limits the cpu use and uses the startupprobes and livenessprobes that Spring Actuator provides.
-A Helm chart for the Kafka development setup in Minikube can be found in the directory 'minikube/kafka'.
-A Helm chart for the deployment of Kafka/Zookeeper/AngularAndSpring/MongoDb system setup can be found in the directory 'minikube/angularandspringwithkafka'.
+A Helm chart for the deployment of Kafka/AngularAndSpring/MongoDb system setup can be found in the directory 'minikube/angularandspringwithkafka'.
 Further documentation can be found in the [Blog](https://angular2guy.wordpress.com) articles.

 ## Monitoring
 The Spring Actuator interface with Prometheus interface can be used as it is described in this article: